Woman standing outside of a restaurant looking at her phone.

 What is your current balance?

-Because it can change daily based on your account activity, it’s essential to refer to your current balance when determining your available credit, especially before making a purchase.
-However, you’ll want to refer to your statement balance when paying your monthly credit card bill.
+Refer to your current balance when determining your available credit, especially before making a purchase.
+Refer to your statement balance and minimum payment due when paying your monthly credit card bill.

 When is your statement balance due?

 Your monthly statement balance will also include any balance transfers or cash advances from that billing cycle.
 Consider that the terms for these types of transactions may differ from regular purchases.
-For example, a cash advance typically begins accruing interest immediately; starting your repayment as soon as possible—even before your next statement’s due date—can help to reduce the interest you’ll owe.
-In fact, paying any portion of your credit card balance early can help you manage your credit card debt, improve your credit score, and minimize interest.
+For example, a cash advance typically begins accruing interest immediately; starting your repayment as soon as possible (even before your next statement’s due date) can help to reduce the interest you’ll owe.

 Reviewing your statement balances from each previous billing cycle can also help you better understand your spending habits to choose the best credit card for you.
 If you tend to carry an outstanding balance, the best credit card may be one with a low interest rate.
 A credit card with a higher credit limit could make it easier to maintain a high available balance and a low credit utilization rate.